2018–19 Melbourne City FC season: May

 The club released five players on 3 May.
 Nick Fitzgerald, Bruce Kamau, and Ruon Tongyik were released to the Western Sydney Wanderers, while Christian Cavallo and Manny Muscat later joined Green Gully.
 Later in the month, Danish midfielder Michael Jakobsen left to join Adelaide United and Australian midfielder Stefan Mauk joined Brisbane Roar via return to his parent club N.E.C. in the Netherlands.

 June

 City signed four players in nine days with Anthony Cáceres signing a one-year loan from Manchester City once more.
-Scottish player, Michael O'Halloran joined City on a two-year contract from Rangers.
+Scottish player Michael O'Halloran joined City on a two-year contract from Rangers.
 Riley McGree signed a one-year deal from Belgian club, Club Brugge.
 Lastly, former Central Coast Mariners man, Lachlan Wales also signed a one-year deal.

 Melbourne City's marquee man, Marcin Budziński mutual terminated his contract, while Oliver Bozanic joined Scottish club Heart of Midlothian at the conclusion of his Melbourne City contract.
 Finally, City teenager, Denis Genreau was loaned to PEC Zwolle for a season.

 July

-For the second season in a row, Luke Brattan's loan was extendend by another additional year on 5 July.
+For the second season in a row, Luke Brattan's loan was extended by another additional year on 5 July.
 On 19 July, Melbourne City signed Australian midfielder Rostyn Griffiths, following his time at Uzbek club Pakhtakor Tashkent.